Financial Samurai

 All these income figures are great if you can get it.
 The key is to keep and grow what you’ve made!
 Personally, I believe the best age group to be in the top one percent is in your 30s.

-The top 1% income levels by age
+The top one percent income levels by age

-Top On Percent Income Learning Points
+Top One Percent Income Learning Points

 1) Big differences at the top.

 The difference between the top one percent and the top 0.1% in terms of income is huge.
-When society rages at the top 1%, it should really be raging at the top 0.1% who likely pay a lower effective tax rate because they aren’t W2 wage slaves e.g. Warren Buffett.
-Their income is a combination of investment income, long term stock grants, and business income.
-To get to a top 0.1% income, you need to make at least $1 million a year in 2020+.
+When society rages at the top 1%, it should really be raging at the top 0.1% who likely pay a lower effective tax rate because they aren't W2 wage slaves, e.g. Warren Buffett.

 2) Your life stage matters.